AussieSeaweed/gameservice/docs/source/interact.rst

    # True if the game is terminal, else False.
    game.is_terminal()

+   actor = game.nature

+   # The game of this actor.
+   actor.game
+   # None if this actor is the nature, else the index of this player.
+   actor.index
+   # True if the actor is the nature, else False.
+   actor.is_nature()
+   # True if the actor is one of the players, else False.
+   actor.is_player()

 Currently, all implemented games have natures that are irrelevant to the gameplay.
 However, in some games, such as poker, natures play a crucial role.

 Interacting with Sequential Games
 ---------------------------------